richek/mrDatabase/README.md

 #### create

 This command creates a new empty database and executes a "rescan" command.
-If applied to an existing database, it has no effect except changing the database file timestamp.
+It has no effect on an existing database.

 #### import